benfok/day-organizer/README.md

 ## Future Enhancements
 Ideas for how to enhance the application:
+- Update with ES6 JS syntax
+- Consider rewriting JS to be more object oriented and to auto generate the repetitive HTML
 - Automatically save after clicking/tabbing out of an event cell.
 A save button per row is not necessary.
 - Handle weekends or non-work days
 - Color coding defined by the user